yashwantzap/Homepage-and-Login-Page-for-a-Academic-Website/README.md

 ### To use or modify the Codespindle website:

     Clone this repository to your local machine using git clone.
-    Open the HTML files (index.html, signup.html) and CSS file (codespindlestyle.css) in a code editor.
+    Open the HTML files (YashCOcorp.html, signup.html) and CSS file (YashCOcorp.css) in a code editor.
     Make any necessary changes to the HTML structure or CSS styles to customize the website.
     You can also replace or add new images in the images/ directory as needed.
     Test the website locally in your web browser to ensure everything looks and functions as expected.